CivicActions/civicactions.com/src/content/case-studies/Smithsonian.md

 ### Approach

+##### Using agile to achieve project goals
+Agile processes kept the project on track and on budget.
+By communicating regularly with stakeholders, we made sure there were no surprises, and could quickly adjust course when needed.
+Rapid iteration allowed us to test ideas before they were built into the final product.

 ##### Integrated tools to reach people world-wide
 We worked with Smithsonian to create a social media strategy and online tools that would allow people all over the world to vote for new 3-D content and participate in discussions taking place at the museum.